-We propose a diagnostic procedure to identify noise components in MR images at all levels of the SNR.
-Our diagnostic procedure has three major components: (1) the use of goodness-of-fit test statistics to test the assumptions of the Rician model across all voxels of the image; (2) the use of influence measures to identify outliers; (3) the use of 2D and 3D graphs to search for various artifacts and to detect intravoxel variability.
-At a high SNR, these diagnostic measures of the Rician model reduce to those of the normal models (6) and (7).
+We propose a diagnostic procedure to identify noise components in MR images at all levels of SNR.
+Our diagnostic procedure has three major components: (a) the use of goodness-of-fit test statistics to test the assumptions of the Rician model across all voxels of the image; (b) the use of influence measures to identify outliers; (c) the use of 2D and 3D graphs to search for various artifacts and to detect intravoxel variability.
+At high SNR, these diagnostic measures of the Rician model reduce to those of the normal models (6) and (7).
 Thus, we will not specifically develop diagnostic measures of the two normal models.
+Furthermore, in the normal models (6) and (7), the goodness-of-fit statistics developed here are completely new.

-3.1 Goodness-of-Fit Test Statistics
+3.1 Goodness-of-fit test statistics

 We develop test statistics to check model misspecification in the Rician model (2).
 These test statistics are valuable for revealing two kinds of challenges in working with MR images.
-The first is to identify those voxels in which the MR signal contains substantial noise components that are different from stochastic noise.
-The second challenge is to identify those voxels in which the signal is affected strongly by partial volume effects.
+The first is to identify those voxels, in which the MR signal contains substantial noise components that are other than stochastic noise.
+The second challenge is to identify those voxels, in which the signal is affected strongly by partial volume effects, or by the presence of multiple tissues within the same voxel.
+Statistically, identifying partial volume effects may be closely associated with testing whether the link function in (2) is correctly specified.